-Trump says administration talking to Democrats about meaningful gun legislation
+Trump says White House talking to Democrats on gun legislation

-WASHINGTON (Reuters) - President Donald Trump said on Tuesday that his administration was in discussions with Democrats to produce some sort of meaningful gun legislation following mass shootings in the United States in recent weeks.
+WASHINGTON (Reuters) - President Donald Trump said on Tuesday his administration was in meaningful talks with Democrats on gun legislation after the latest mass shootings to rock the United States, but congressional aides downplayed the discussions as low-level and not very productive.

+Democrats have accused Trump of reversing course after he initially voiced support for tougher background checks following the shootings so that “sick people don’t get guns.”
+He also suggested the powerful National Rifle Association lobby group might ease its strong opposition to gun restrictions.

+Since then, however, Trump has shifted his approach, calling the shooters mentally ill and saying the administration had to look at building more mental institutions.

+“These retreats are heartbreaking, particularly for the families of the victims of gun violence,” Senate Democratic leader Chuck Schumer said on Twitter after Trump made his gun comments.
+He urged Trump to press Senate Majority Leader Mitch McConnell to permit a Senate vote on a background check bill supported by the U.S. House of Representatives.

-Trump, speaking to reporters at the start of a meeting with the Romanian president, declined to say whether he supported any of the gun legislation backed by Democrats in the U.S. House of Representatives.
+Trump, speaking to reporters at the White House, declined to say whether he endorsed any of the gun legislation backed by House Democrats.
+But he said the administration had been engaged in talks with Democrats.

-“We are in very meaningful discussions with the Democrats and I think the Republicans are very unified,” Trump said, adding that Democrats were weaker in their support for gun rights than Republicans and he wanted to protect against gun controls becoming too restrictive.
+“We are in very meaningful discussions with the Democrats and I think the Republicans are very unified,” Trump said.
+But he said Democrats were weaker in their support for gun rights than Republicans and he wanted to protect against gun controls becoming too restrictive.

 “We’re looking at different things.
 And I have to tell you that it’s a mental problem, and I’ve said it a hundred times, it’s not the gun that pulls the trigger, it’s the person that pulls the trigger.
 These are sick people,” Trump said.